House Republicans Aim To Eliminate Tax Credits For Orphan Drugs

 For more than three decades, pharmaceutical companies have claimed a 50 percent tax credit for the cost of clinical trials of orphan drugs, medicines intended to treat diseases affecting fewer than 200,000 people.

-Sales of orphan drugs hit $36.1 billion last year, according to a report released last month by QuintilesIMS and NORD.
+Sales of orphan drugs hit $36.1 billion last year, according to a report released last month by QuintilesIMS and the National Organization for Rare Disorders.
 And, according to EvaluatePharma's 2017 Orphan Drug Report, orphan drugs will account for nearly 22 percent of global prescription sales, excluding generics, by 2022

 Companies whose drugs are deemed orphans by the Food and Drug Administration get a package of financial incentives, including tax credits and seven years of market exclusivity.